CloudLabsAI-Azure/PowerApps-in-a-day/00_Prerequisite.md

 This beginner-level lab provides hands-on experience with Microsoft Power Platform technologies—Power Apps, Power Automate, and Microsoft Dataverse.
 Designed for those new to the platform, the lab guides you step-by-step to build a device ordering solution in a day.
 You will explore Power Apps to create Canvas and Model-driven apps, use Power Automate to design intuitive automated workflows, and leverage Microsoft Dataverse for compliant, scalable data management.
 Complete all pre-requisites before starting, as the cloud-based Power Platform allows you to complete the lab remotely.

+## Lab objectives

+In this lab, you will complete the following tasks:

+- Task 1: Install the Power Apps and Power Automate mobile applications (Optional)
+- Task 2: Create a new environment and Microsoft Dataverse database instance

-### Task 1 : Install the Power Apps and Power Automate mobile applications (optional)
+### Task 1: Install the Power Apps and Power Automate mobile applications (Optional)

 1. **Install the Power Apps mobile application** : Go to the app store on your mobile device.
 Search for “ **Power** **Apps** ” and install the Power Apps mobile application.
 If prompted, keep push notifications enabled.